rkwright/gfx-common/README.md

-# gfx-three-js
+# gfx-common
-Geo-F/X library for working with three.js
+A set of common libraries for working with three.js and other JavaScript activities.